 Beer Breads welcome fillings because there are so many flavor combinations available to you.
 But filings bring a level of difficulty and danger to the party, too.

-You have to know that fillings will slow down a bread from proving.
+You have to know that fillings will slow down bread from proving.
 So much in fact, that it’s often better to add the filling after the first rise.
 This will let you get a bread with a good texture, but still be able to hold the fillings up, so it’s not all at the bottom.

 Start small with your filling.
 Less is more, especially when you’re learning.
-And make sure you keep moisture out of your filling or your bread will actually never take shape.
+And make sure you keep moisture out of your filling or your bread will never take shape.

 Here you have it.
 7 tips for making your own bread with your favorite craft beer!
 Once you check out some recipes online, you’ll be able to construct your own bread; a completely unique recipe that is all about your beer, your flavors, and your enjoyment.
 Baking bread with beer can be a blast.
 And hopefully these tips will let your bread see lift off!